-AP Chemistry
+" AP Chemistry

-- Limited and informed enrollment. - 12th grade standing who have completed Biology, Chemistry and Physics. - Recommended to have completed Chemistry/Physics courses with a minimum of an "A" or Chemistry Honors/Physics Honors with a minimum of a "B". - If the course is over-enrolled, priority for the available spaces will be given based on previous science coursework and grades. - Contract required. - Seniors who have taken Biology and Chemistry and who wish to take the class concurrently with Physics, may enroll on a space-available basis. - This course will also meet for one extra period per week for lab.
+- " Limited and informed enrollment. - " Open to seniors who have completed Biology, Chemistry, and Physics. - " Students are recommended to have completed their Chemistry/Physics courses with a minimum of an "A" or Chemistry Honors/Physics Honors with a "B". - " If the course is overenrolled, priority for the available spaces will be given based on previous science coursework and grades. - " Contract required. - Seniors who have taken Biology and Chemistry and who wish to take the class concurrently with Physics may enroll on a space-available basis. - " This course will also meet for one extra period per week for lab.

-AP Physics C - Mechanics
+" AP Physics C

-- " Limited and informed enrollment. - 12th grade standing who have completed Biology, Chemistry and Physics. - Recommended to have completed Chemistry/Physics courses with a minimum of an "A" or Chemistry Honors/Physics Honors with a minimum of a "B". - This is a calculus-based course and prior completion of some calculus class is an absolute necessity before enrollment. - Students are expected to have proficiency in the calculus skills of derivation and integration and these skills will not be taught during the course. - If the course is over-enrolled, priority for the available spaces will be given based on previous science coursework and grades. - Contract is required.
+- " Limited and informed enrollment. - " Open only to seniors who have completed Biology, Chemistry, and Physics. - " Students are recommended to have completed their Chemistry/Physics courses with a minimum of an "A" or Chemistry Honors/Physics Honors with a "B". - This is a calculus-based course and prior completion of some calculus class is an absolute necessity before enrollment. - Students are expected to have proficiency in the calculus skills of derivation and integration and these skills will not be taught during the course. - " If the course is overenrolled, priority for the available spaces will be given based on previous science coursework and grades. - " Contract is required.

-AP Environmental Science
+" AP Environmental Science

-- 11th and 12th grade standing who have completed Biology and Chemistry. - Successful completion of Biology or Chemistry with an "A" or Biology Honors or Chemistry Honors with a "B" or higher. - If the course is over-enrolled, priority for the available spaces will be given to seniors and based on previous science coursework and grades. - Contract is required. - Seniors who have taken Biology and Chemistry and who wish to take the class concurrently with Physics may enroll on a space-available basis. - Summer reading, which reviews Biology and Chemistry, is required. - Course offering is dependent upon adequate enrollment.
+- " 11th or 12th grade standing. - " Completion of Biology and Chemistry. - " Completion of Biology or Chemistry with an "A" or Biology Honors or Chemistry Honors with a "B" or higher. - " If the course is overenrolled, priority for available spaces will be given to seniors and based on previous science coursework and grades. - " Contract required. - Seniors who have taken Biology and Chemistry and who wish to take the class concurrently with Physics may enroll on a space-available basis. - " Summer reading, which reviews biology and chemistry, is required. - " Course offering dependent upon adequate enrollment.